 The CBE is a distributed cluster based system with the nodes logically linked via message passing middleware.
-High-speed external switched networks are used to connect to the correlator and e2e systems.
-(See Figure 8-3 for a schematic of the possible topology of these networks.)
+Highspeed external switched networks are used to connect to the correlator and archive systems.
 The node hardware is multi-CPU Intel or Intel-clone processors configured with large amounts of memory and disk storage.
 The current operating system of choice is Linux, and the message passing middleware is either PVM or MPI.
 All are open source, and based on widely accepted industry standards.

 There are two main software subsystems running on the nodes.
-One node, with one or more shadow nodes, runs a subsystem consisting of the Backend internal monitor and control functions.
-The remaining nodes run the processing pipeline subsystem that consists of input, sorting, data processing and output functions.
-Several of the processing pipeline nodes won't actually be receiving data from the correlator, rather, they serve as standby capability in the event of a node failure elsewhere.
+One node (known as the head node), with one or more shadow nodes, runs a subsystem consisting of the Backend internal monitor and control functions.
+The remaining nodes (known as compute nodes) run the processing pipeline subsystem that consists of input, sorting, data processing and output functions.
+Several of the compute nodes will be available as standby nodes to provide failover capability in the event of compute node failures.